 These are exciting times as many new companies establish operations in the Lowcountry, while the entire nation works to recover from the most recent economic recession.
 These conditions are leading many professionals to seek new management and leadership skills and to consider new career paths.
 Leaders are challenged in many dimensions and areas of competence.
 Also, they must constantly develop new leadership and management skills in order to meet the ever changing work place conditions.

 The Citadel School of Engineering continues to assist current and future Lowcountry professionals in attaining the skills which are desired in many industries and market sectors.
 Currently, we do this through our Master of Science in Project Management (MSPM) degree, which was chartered in January 2010.
 This new Masters of Science degree was a result of the rapid growth of our Technical Project Management Graduate Certificate program that started in 2005.
 Our 30 credit hour MSPM offers technical and non-technical options to accompany the core requirements in project management and leadership.
-These options include civil and environmental engineering, electrical and computer engineering, leadership, and systems engineering management.
+These options include civil and environmental engineering, electrical and computer engineering, mechanical engineering, leadership, program management and systems engineering management.
 We currently have other options under development, including information assurance, cyber security, and critical infrastructure management.